 The program structure explores the creative nature of Architectural Engineering as a combination between art and science.
 Theory and field-based practice ensure covering all functional, technical, aesthetic, economic, and environmental factors that affect decision-making in Architectural Design.

 The outcome-oriented program promises unique multi-skilled architects.
 Life-long learning, self-independence, decision making, managerial and leadership attributes are among assets and employability skills that promote the program graduates to be effective members in the public and private sectors in the locally and globally challenging market of the twenty-first century.
 Furthermore, the program prepares students to become effective members of society by creating sustainable built environments that satisfy human needs and respond to the quality of life.

-A. Experience Architecture as an Art, Science & Technology:
+- Experience Architecture as an Art, Science & Technology